 Most of us spend several hours in our cars on most days.
 We eat and drink in our cars.
 We haul kids, pets, and all their gear in our cars.
-And our cloth car seats can get pretty dirty.
+The car's interior and our cloth car seats can get pretty dirty.
 Luckily, all but the most permanent stains like waterproof marker ink or scorch marks can be cleaned away.
 At the very least, the cloth seats will look and smell better.

 How Often to Clean Cloth Car Seats

 Ideally, cloth car seats should be vacuumed weekly (don't forget the car mats) and any fresh stains spot-treated.
 A more thorough cleaning of the seats can be done seasonally or more often depending on how much activity takes place in your car.